Berkeley-MDes/tdf-fa24-Nora-DancingGoose-NextLevel/README.md

 # Week 6: Use Photon with accelerometer and gyroscope

+### Reflection:
+This week, I explored integrating the Photon with an accelerometer and gyroscope.
+The process of handling large accelerometer values and implementing data smoothing techniques was particularly rewarding.
+Writing functions like constrain() and map() to normalize data taught me the importance of preparing sensor outputs for real-world applications.

 This week I have explored to use photon + accelerometer and gyroscope

 1. The accelerometer's values are quite big, so I tried to use constrain() function to remove the extreme values, and use map() function to remap the value to a smaller range